-Finally, each managed account is reviewed by a portfolio manager and at least one other member of the investment committee at least annually, to ensure that the account is being managed in accordance with the information and direction the client has provided to us.
+Finally, each managed account is reviewed by a portfolio manager and at least one other member of the investment committee at least annually, to ensure that the account is being managed in accordance with the information and direction the client has provided to us or the Fund Documents, as the case may be.
 Account reviews are performed more frequently when market conditions dictate; when there are changes in tax laws; or when there are changes in a client's financial situation or investment objectives.